JoshH265/Chain-Watchers/README.md

     npm install

-3. Set up environment variables
-    Create a `.env.local` file in the root directory Create a `.env.local` file in the client directory Create a `.env` file in the server directory
+3. Set up environment variables - found in BB submission Create a `.env.local` file in the root directory Create a `.env.local` file in the client directory Create a `.env` file in the server directory